Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: Introduction

-Unlike the class-inductive methods, class-transductive ZSL uses semantic information about the unseen classes for model training \cite{ZSL_survey,Yongqin19}.
-In the context of intent detection, the label name provides a proper sketch of the intent meaning.
-Motivated by this, we propose to utilize label names of the unseen intents to learn disentangled intent representations (DIR).
+The two limitations are caused by inadequate learning of unseen intents.
+Naturally, the label name provides a proper sketch of the intent meaning.
+Existing models use it during the test stage.
+In contrast, we introduce the \textit{class-transductive} \cite{ZSL_survey,Yongqin19} setting into ZSID, which uses semantic information about the unseen classes (e.g., the label names) for model training.
 Specifically, we include the unseen intents into the prediction space during training, with the label names serving as the pseudo utterances.
-This allows the model to learn the boundary of each seen and unseen class in the semantic space.
+This allows the model to learn a rough boundary of each seen and unseen class in the semantic space.
 Under this framework, we introduce an assistant task that forces the model to find the distinction between seen and unseen intents, thereby alleviating the domain-shift problem.
 On this basis, we refine the word embedding based similarity matrix by averaging the representations of all corresponding (seen intent) utterances and (unseen intent) label names.
 As a result, we can better capture the intent meanings and the similarity matrix reflects more accurate intent connections.
+In summary, our contribution is three-fold: \begin{itemize}

-In summary, our contribution is three-fold: \begin{itemize} \item{In response to the limitations of existing ZSID systems, we propose a class-transductive framework that utilizes unseen intent label names to learn disentangled intent representations.
-To the best of our knowledge, this work is the first testament to the effectiveness of class-tranductive ZSL methods in intent detection.}
+\item{In response to the limitations of existing ZSID systems, we propose a class-transductive framework that makes use of unseen label names in the training stage. }

 \item{Under the framework, we present a multi-task learning objective to find the inter-intent distinctions and a similarity scorer to associate the inter-intent connections.}